 Vascular infections can occur after several months or years after surgery.
 The common symptoms of vascular infections include the following:

 If you had recent vascular surgery, you can notice possible discharge at the site of surgery.
 The discharge may be thick and foul-smelling.

 You can consult with a doctor at the CARE Hospitals for the diagnosis of vascular infections.
 The doctor will order some blood tests.
 Other tests such as a CT scan and ultrasound scan can help to find out the location of the infection.

 Angiography may be recommended to detect any blockage in the blood vessels.
 In this test, a dye is injected through a think tube.

 Arterial duplex ultrasound helps to assess the flow of blood in the arteries of arms and legs.
 It uses Doppler and traditional ultrasound to detect the abnormality in the blood flow in arms and legs.

 CT Scan helps to create a three-dimensional image of your heart and blood vessels.

-MRI or magnetic resonance imaging uses radio waves, magnets, and computer technology to create images of your blood vessels and heart.
+MRI uses radio waves, magnets, and computer technology to create images of your blood vessels and heart.